katawiecz/quiviva/README.md

 ## 🧪 How to Test

 Open on localhost or in your Vercel preview.
-Ask questions in English, Polish, or Italian.
+Ask questions in English, Polish, Italian or other language.
 Expect concise, recruiter-friendly answers.
 Drop in fantasy words like “Gandalf” or “Thor” to see the Easter Egg mode in action.